sonicdoe/EurKEY/README.md

 > The European keyboard layout on Apple A1243

+To create a sample picture as a guide for any type of keyboard the [Keyboard layout editor](http://www.keyboard-layout-editor.com/) can be used.
+The picture shown above can be edited [here](http://www.keyboard-layout-editor.com/#/gists/3c35b7816e9ebd7550586e38bbd8ec9e).

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).